JOIN THE POSTPARTUM SHIFT

 1. Move Your Body

 Light exercise can work wonders for postpartum swelling.
-Even gentle activities like short walks or simple stretches & yoga can help boost circulation and reduce fluid retention.
-Just remember to listen to your body and don't overdo it - you're still recovering!
+Even gentle activities like short walks, simple stretches, and yoga can help boost circulation and reduce fluid retention.
+Just remember to listen to your body and don't overdo it—you're still recovering!

 1. Limit Salt Intake